Pwd9000-ML/blog-devto/posts/2022-GitHub-Docker-Runner-Azure-Part1/GitHub-Docker-Runner-Azure-Part1.md

 Lets test our new docker container self hosted GitHub runner by creating a **GitHub workflow** to run a few **GitHub Actions** by installing **Terraform** on the running container.

-You can also use this [test workflow](https://github.com/Pwd9000-ML/docker-github-runner-windows/blob/master/.github/workflows/testRunner.yml) from my GitHub project: [docker-github-runner-windows](https://github.com/Pwd9000-ML/docker-github-runner-windows).
+You can use this [test workflow](https://github.com/Pwd9000-ML/docker-github-runner-windows/blob/master/.github/workflows/testRunner.yml) from my GitHub project: [docker-github-runner-windows](https://github.com/Pwd9000-ML/docker-github-runner-windows).

-Create a new workflow under the GitHub repository where you deployed the self hosted runner where it is running:
+Create a new workflow under the GitHub repository where you deployed the self hosted runner where it's running:

 ```yml
 name: Local runner test